uom-resquant/modelling_book/docs/03-visualisation.md

 ## Anatomy of a plot

-Essentially, the philosophy behind this is that all graphics are made up of layers.
-The package `ggplot2` is based on the grammar of graphics, the idea that you can build every graph from the same few components: a data set, a set of geoms—visual marks that represent data points, and a coordinate system.
+The philosophy behind this is that all graphics are made up of layers.
+The package `ggplot2` is based on the grammar of graphics, the idea that you can build every graph from the same few components: a data set, a set of geoms—visual marks that represent data points—and a coordinate system.

 Take this example (all taken from *Wickham, H. (2010).
 A layered grammar of graphics.
 Journal of Computational and Graphical Statistics, 19(1), 3-28.*)